Aphomia sociella: Description

 The adult bee moth has a wingspan of 18-40 millimetres (0.71-1.57 inches).
 The body and forewings are typically reddish brown, tan, or dark green in color.
 This species is an example of sexual dimorphism where the male moths are generally more brightly colored and more distinctly patterned compared to the female moths.
 The females also contain a dark spot on the center of each of their forewings.

 Geographic range

 The bee moth is commonly found in Europe, Britain, and Asia.
 In North America, the bee moth has been spotted in various states such as California, Utah, New York, Virginia, and Connecticut.
 This moth flies from June to August in the temperate parts of its range, e.g. Belgium and The Netherlands.

 Parental care

 Oviposition

 The bee moth is a pest of bumblebees, wasps, and—on rare occasions—even mice.
 Females prefer to lay their eggs in more exposed and elevated nests of various species of Bombus and Vespine wasps.
 It is uncommon for a bee moth to seek out nests that are closer to the ground.
-Because this moth is able to hide its eggs in these foreign nests, it does not have to devote any energy to parental care.